CandleHater/candlehater.github.io/index.md

 ---

 ## 🕯️ Hi!
-I hate candles, so there is that.
+I hate candles, so there's that.
 <br>
 <br>